mozilla/fx-private-relay/docs/dependency-updates.md

 generated from the API definition files, and has multiple patch updates most weeks.
 A successful CI test run means the upgrade is OK.

-See the upgrade notes for a taste of the changes AWS developers are making to the services we use.
+See the changelog notes for a taste of the changes AWS developers are making to the services we use.
 We use clients for the following services in code:

 - S3 - Simple Storage Service